snap-stanford/snap-python/doc/source/reference/graphs.rst

    group of methods deal with graph structure which includes nodes and edges.
    The second group of methods deal with node and edge attributes.

-   :class:`TNEANet` provides iterators for fast traversal of nodes and edges.
+   :class:`TNEANet` provides iterators for fast traversal of nodes, edges and attributes.
-   Iterator classes are :class:`TNEANetNodeI` for iterating over nodes and :class:`TNEANetEdgeI` for iterating over edges.
+   Iterator classes are :class:`TNEANetNodeI` for iterating over nodes, :class:`TNEANetEdgeI` for iterating over edges, and :class:`TNEANetAIntI`, :class:`TNEANetAFltI`, :class:`TNEANetAStrI` for iterating over integer, float or string attributes, respectively.
+   Attribute iterators can operate over attributes for nodes or edges.

    :class:`TNEANet` methods for graph structure are the following: